Wellbeing and Health

 4. Support with emotional difficulties

-The Courtauld has 3 part-time Counsellors normally based in the Counselling Room (Meeting Room 2), next to the Careers Room in Vernon Square.
+The Courtauld has 7 part-time Counsellors normally based in the Counselling Rooms on the Second Floor at Vernon Square.

 Counselling enables you to talk openly through your issues with a caring and supportive, but uninvolved professional.
 As such, you may find it helpful to talk to an experienced Counsellor in a confidential setting, without fear of being judged.